Adrien-Courses/R5D11-website-quartz/content/philosophie_agile/pourquoi/cout_changement.md

 - Agile imparfait : malgré qu'une équipe soit Agile, au fur est à mesure de sa croissance elle standardise ses process créant des environnements plus rigides

 ![Cout du changement réalité](cost_of_change_reality.png)

+### Coût de la maintenance
+On notera également l'affirmation du suivante du livre *Designing Data-Intensive Applications*

+> It is well known that the majority of **the cost of software is not in its initial development, but in its ongoing maintenance**; fixing bugs, keeping its systems operational, investigating failures, adapting it to new platforms, modifying it for new use cases, repaying technical debt, and adding new features. (p 18)